Mother ship: Parasite carriers

-Some large long-range aircraft have been modified as motherships in order to carry parasite aircraft which support the mothership by extending its role, for example for reconnaissance, or acting in a support role such as fighter defence.
+Some large long-range aircraft have been modified as motherships in order to carry parasite aircraft that support the mothership by extending its role, for example for reconnaissance, or acting in a support role such as fighter defence.

 The first experiments with rigid airships to launch and recover fighters were carried out during World War I.

 The British experimented with the 23-class airships from that time.
 Then in the 1920s, as part of the "Airship Development Programme", they used the R33 for experiments.
 A de Havilland Humming Bird light aeroplane with a hook fitted was slung beneath it.
 In October 1925 Squadron Leader Rollo Haig, was released from the R33, and then reattached.
 Later that year, the attempt was repeated and the Humming Bird remained attached until the airship landed.

 In 1926, it carried two Gloster Grebe fighters releasing them at the Pulham and Cardington airship stations.

 In the U.S., USS Los Angeles (ZR-3), used for prototype testing for the Akron and Macon airborne aircraft carriers.

 During World War II the Soviet Tupolev-Vakhmistrov Zveno project developed converted Tupolev TB-1 and TB-3 aircraft to carry and launch up to five smaller craft, typically in roles such as fighter escort or fighter-bomber.

 During the early days of the jet age, fighter aircraft could not fly long distances and still match point defence fighters or interceptors in dogfighting.
 The solution was long-range bombers that would carry or tow their escort fighters.

 B-29 Superfortress and B-36 Peacemaker bombers were tested as carriers for the RF-84K Thunderflash (FICON project) and XF-85 Goblin fighters.

 In November 2014, the U.S. Defense Advanced Research Projects Agency (DARPA) requested industry proposals for a system in which small unmanned aerial vehicles (UAVs) would be launched and recovered by their existing conventional large aircraft, including the B-52 Stratofortress and B-1 Lancer bombers and C-130 Hercules and C-17 Globemaster III transports.